RamSystems/ubuntu-booster/README.md

 The installer also adds the grub-customizer so you can switch between the kernels whenever you want or if necessary.

 It is important to clarify
-The installation is only for Ubuntu-based distributions (this includes Mint and similar distributions) and only for new and clean systems!
+The installation is only for ubuntu-based distributions (this includes Mint and similar distributions) and only for new and clean systems!
 This is because the installation overwrites files and settings on the system.If you still want to install On an existing distribution you will need to perform a full backup of the entire system before that!